 Corporate governance: Regulatory updates

-The UK is currently experiencing a wide range of regulatory changes, and the way we do business is evolving apace.
+The UK is currently experiencing a wide range of regulatory changes, and the way we do business is evolving fast.
 Policy Pulse provides you with the insight and questions that will help you navigate your way through these developments and capitalise on the opportunities they present.
-In this, our second edition, we cover:
+Our third edition covers: